What Is Gestalt Therapy, And How Can Gestalt Therapists Help Your Mental Health?

 Bodytalk

-According to Gestalt theory, because it’s not only your thoughts and emotions but also your body that’s important to evoke a sense of wholeness, gestalt therapy guides you through using your body as a vehicle for communication.
+According to Gestalt theory, because it’s not only your thoughts and emotions but also your body that’s important to evoke a sense of wholeness, gestalt therapy focuses on guiding you through using your body as a vehicle for communication.
 The therapist may ask, for instance, where you “feel” the emotions in your body.
 An answer might be “tightness in my chest” or “pain in my abdomen.”
 This, again, may bring you closer to self-awareness.

 Exaggeration of a habitual, mostly unconscious movement, such as drumming your fingers on your leg or pulling on your hair, may help identify the emotions related to the movement and give valuable insight into a stressor or trigger.